peterjc/thapbi-pict/docs/examples/fecal_sequel/edit_graph.rst

 make an edit-graph named ``mock-community.COI_430_bats.edit-graph.xgmml`` which you can open in Cytoscape.
 This contains three main connected components for the three expected species, and a smattering of singletons and other tiny clusters.
+The ``--showdb`` option was used to  force inclusion of the database entries (even if not seen in the samples).

-Importantly, only the *Eptesicus fuscus* cluster includes a red node from the database. i.e. None of the sequence data from *Corynorhinus townsendii* or *Tadarida brasiliensis* perfectly matches the given reference species sequence.
+Importantly, only the *Eptesicus fuscus* cluster includes a red node from the database which is also in the samples. i.e. None of the sequence data from *Corynorhinus townsendii* or *Tadarida brasiliensis* perfectly matches the given reference species sequence.

-Next, ``run.sh`` re-draws the edit-graph with the ``-s`` / ``--showdb`` option to force inclusion of the database entries (even if not seen in the samples), giving ``mock-community.COI_430_bats.edit-graph.inc-ref.xgmml``.
 The three main clusters are shown below:

 .. image:: ../../images/bats_a100_430db.svg
    :target: https://raw.githubusercontent.com/peterjc/thapbi-pict/master/docs/images/bats_a100_430db.svg?sanitize=true
    :alt: Sequence edit-graph for 3 bats mock community using, only given 430 reference sequences.

-This time all three clusters are labelled.
+All three clusters have species labelled nodes.
 Starting on the left, we have *Tadarida brasiliensis* where the reference is a one base pair edit away from the dominant variant (seen in 27 samples).
 In the middle we have *Eptesicus fuscus* where while the reference sequence was seen, once again it is not a